zhongyuxuan11/Informational-architecture-organizes-plasmid-genomes/README.md

 # Plasmid tRNA analysis

-This directory contains the code and compact tables used for Figures 1-4 and Supplementary Figures S1-S16 in manuscript V6.
+This directory contains the code and compact tables used for Figures 1-4 and Supplementary Figures S1-S16 in manuscript.
 Each numbered directory is self-contained for the corresponding figure.
-Final images are stored in the parallel `GitHub_upload_V5_figures_20260831_figures_only` directory.

 ## Analysis order